grst/BioQC_GEO_analysis/30_sample_postselection.md

 The failures during download and annotation reduce the number of samples available to our study.

 <!-- since there are muliple gpl and gsm in a gse, there might've been some gsm
-inserted, that don't have a tissue annotated, albeit the gse was selected. -->
+inserted, that don't have a tissue annotated, although the gse was selected. -->

 ```r